 - 1. Define and discuss concepts relating to the application of instructional technology in educational settings (e.g., the foundations of instructional technology, the systems approach, the application of instructional technology for instruction and learning. - 2.
 Define and discuss concepts related to the outcomes of instruction (e.g., instructional needs, instructional goals, learner capabilities, instructional restraints, learner behavior, learning styles, and essential learning conditions). - 3.
-Participate as a member of an instructional design team to apply principles concerning the selection and use of technical processes in instructional planning and the design of learning situations. - 4.
-Design learning situations for specific learning outcomes, describing strategies, activities, media and management. - 5.
-Plan means for evaluating the effectiveness of an instructional design for specific learning outcomes. - 6.
+Design learning situations for specific learning outcomes, describing strategies, activities, media and management. - 4.
+Plan means for evaluating the effectiveness of an instructional design for specific learning outcomes. - 5.
 Systematically design, develop, implement, and evaluate a learning activity or unit of instruction.